BUT FOR THE GRACE OF GOD

 - And here is an even more difficult question to answer: Why does God, as the Apostle Paul taught, choose some people for honor while others are not as honorable?

 There is a theory that people are formed by their environment.
 Another theory holds that people are born to behave in a certain manner, and their environment does not affect them as much as their inherited traits.
 In a democracy, we like to think that all people are equal, that all should have an equal chance to improve themselves.

 However, the Bible implies that God is largely responsible for our destiny.
 A prime example is Israel, a nation which God has chosen to be especially close to Himself.
 On what basis did God choose Israel?
 Why not one of the other nations?
 Why not Egypt, for example?

-This is a difficult question to resolve, because of our idea of “fairness.”
-It may be true that the concepts of equality and the rights of people are just a few hundreds of years old.
+This is a difficult question to resolve because of our idea of “fairness.”
+I suspect that the concepts of equality and the rights of people are only a few hundred years old.
 Prior to this time, people may have been more accepting of the idea of the “Divine right of kings,” so to speak, than we are today.

-No doubt many people of today, even Christians, will charge God with being unfair, if something takes place of which they do not approve.
-We in America are a sassy generation, supposing that God has to answer to us for the decisions He makes.
+No doubt many people of today, even Christians, will charge God with being unfair if something takes place which they do not approve of.
+We in America are a sassy generation, supposing that God must answer to us for the decisions He makes.
 We really have lost the fear of God in our country.